-During the years ended December 31, 2022 and 2021, the Company granted options to purchase an aggregate of 1,194,032 and 1,895,550 shares of common stock, respectively, to its directors and employees under the 2014 Plan.
 The fair value of stock options granted was determined on the date of grant using the Black-Scholes model.
 The Black-Scholes option pricing model was developed for use in estimating the fair value of publicly traded options, which have no vesting restrictions and are fully transferable.
 The Company's employee stock options have characteristics significantly different from those of traded options, and changes in the underlying Black-Scholes assumptions can materially affect the fair value estimate.
 To determine the risk-free interest rate, the Company utilized the U.S. Treasury yield curve in effect at the time of the grant with a term consistent with the term of the awards granted by the Company.
 The expected term of the options granted is in accordance with Staff Accounting Bulletins 107 and 110, which is based on the average between vesting terms and contractual terms.
 The expected dividend yield reflects the Company's current and expected future policy for dividends on the Company's common stock.
-For the years ended December 31, 2022 and 2021, the expected stock price volatility for the Company's stock options was calculated by examining the historical volatility of the Company's common stock since the stock became publicly traded in the fourth quarter of 2013.
+For the years ended December 31, 2023, 2022 and 2021, the expected stock price volatility for the Company's stock options was calculated by examining the historical volatility of the Company's common stock since the stock became publicly traded in the fourth quarter of 2013.

-The grant date fair values of stock options awarded during the years ended December 31, 2022 and 2021 were determined using the Black-Scholes option pricing model with the following assumptions:
+The grant date fair values of stock options awarded during the years ended December 31, 2023, 2022 and 2021 were determined using the Black-Scholes option pricing model with the following assumptions:

-Years E nded

-December 31, 2022 December 31, 2021

-Expected term 5.5-6.3 years 5.5-6.3 years

-Volatility 68% 68-70%

-Dividend yield 0.0 0.0

-Risk-free interest rate 1.72-1.73% 0.80-1.27%
+Years Ended December 31, 2023 December 31, 2022 December 31, 2021 Expected term 5.5-6.3 years 5.5-6.3 years 5.5-6.3 years Volatility 68% 68% 68-70% Dividend yield 0.0 0.0 0.0 Risk-free interest rate 4.20-4.62% 1.72-1.73% 0.80-1.27%